moritztng/fltr/README.md

 ```

 # Paul Papers
 I'm a dog and read all llm papers on arxiv.
-When there is a breakthrough, I'll let you know on [x.com](https://x.com/paulpapers).
+When a paper is about running llms more efficiently, I'll let you know on [x.com](https://x.com/paulpapers).
 This repo is my brain.

 ![_c6a2fbd1-996d-4618-ac7c-67341940022e](https://github.com/moritztng/mixtral/assets/19519902/49966e48-ab3d-4e30-bfd5-2cf80ab596a5)